MultiSafepay/docs/content/payment-methods/pay-after-delivery.md

 ## Terms and conditions

-- [Direct flow](/reference/introduction#direct-vs-redirect): You must display your terms and conditions in your checkout.
+- [Direct flow](/reference/introduction#direct-vs-redirect): You must display our terms and conditions in your checkout.
 - [Redirect flow](/reference/introduction#direct-vs-redirect): MultiSafepay terms and conditions are displayed by default on [payment pages](/docs/payment-pages/).
-- For direct orders: You must display your terms and conditions in your checkout.

 <br>